55/57 Westgate Road

 air" (Charlton). for more Click

 Soon 55 had returned to a more conventional role as the home of leaders of the community.
-It was owned for a while by Lady Winsor and used to oversee her coal enterprises and was the home of Geoffrey Fawcett Recorder of Newcastle.
-The house was considerably rebuilt twice during the 18th Century .
+It was owned for a while by Lady Winsor ( daughter of Lady Clavering who had lived next door) and used to oversee her coal enterprises, and was the home of Geoffrey Fawcett Recorder of Newcastle.
+The house was considerably rebuilt twice before 1780 .
 Most of this still remains above and behind the Victorian shop front and is reflected in the fact that it is a Grade II Star listed building.
 The interior in particular contains some rare and elaborate "Imperial" plasterwork in a Northern version of the Italian style.

 First floor ceiling of No.55